once94/coursera_wearable/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+### Variables

+#### Data Set 1 Variables

+Data set has 69 variables:
+* Subject - An identifier of the subject who carried out the experiment
+* Learning.Set - An identifier of partitioned data set, that were randomly allocated to two separate data sets (training and test data set)
+* Activity - A performed activity label
+* A 66-feature vector with time and frequency domain variables that is specified in Features Selection below

+#### Data Set 2 Variables

+Data set has 68 variables:
+* Subject - An identifier of the subject who carried out the experiment
+* Activity - A performed activity label
+* A 66-feature vector with time and frequency domain variables that is specified in Features Selection below

 ### Features Selection

+Source: `features_info.txt` in original data set (see Source above).
+Updated for actual *Data Set 1* and *Data Set 2*.

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.